ioos/erddap-gold-standard/_docs/index.md

 This getting started page provides instructions and links to external resources for setting up an ERDDAP server using a single Docker image.
 [Multi-node Kubernetes deployments](/erddap-gold-standard/kubernetes.html) are linked to under the **Other deployment** options sidebar.

+While this is intended to help get you started quickly, it is highly recommended that any ERDDAP administrator becomes comfortable with the source ERDDAP documentation at: <https://coastwatch.pfeg.noaa.gov/erddap/download/setup.html>

 ## Requirements
 There are a few items you need to have installed on your system to deploy ERDDAP using the <https://github.com/ioos/erddap-gold-standard> repository.